Keit Pentus-Rosimannus

 Keit Pentus-Rosimannus (born 3 March 1976) is an Estonian politician who served as Minister of Finance in the government of Prime Minister Kaja Kallas between 26 January 2021 and 19 October 2022.
-She is also the vice-chairwoman of the biggest parliament party Reform Party and former chairwoman of its parliamentary faction.
+She is also the vice-chairwoman of the biggest parliament party, the Reform Party, and former chairwoman of its parliamentary faction.

 Pentus-Rosimannus previously served as Minister of Foreign Affairs from 2014 to 2015 and as Minister of the Environment from 2011 to 2014.

 Early life and education

 Pentus-Rosimannus studied piano in Tallinn Musical High School and in Tallinn Baccalaureate Private School (today’s University Nord), which she graduated from in 1995 with honours.
 In 2000 Pentus-Rosimannus graduated from Tallinn Pedagogical University (today’s Tallinn University) majoring in public administration and European Union relations.
 Pentus continued her MA studies in political science in University of Tartu, but did not complete her degree.

 Keit Pentus-Rosimannus in Arvamusfestival (2014).